 “The best silent disco experience for guests is one where the main musical entertainment is all through the headphones.
 If competing music is playing in the same space through the loudspeakers, the weirdness of the silence dissipates and guests may even lose the incentive to participate.

-Providing varying genres on the different channels is highly recommended for a more dynamic — and diverse — environment, offering guests a choice of the music they dance to with a tap of a button.” –George Gayla, CEO of Silent Storm Sound System
+Providing varying genres on the different channels is highly recommended for a more dynamic — and diverse — environment, offering guests a choice of the music they dance to with a tap of a button.” –George Gayl, CEO of Silent Storm Sound Systems

 PA Off, Lights On